 The fourth and final argument is one that most religious people would agree with, and it’s to save the life of the mother.
-Theologian Wayne Grudem, notes that this is incredibly rare, accounting for 0.118 per cent of cases in the United States.
-In Politics According to the Bible he makes the point that:
+Grudem notes that this is incredibly rare, accounting for 0.118 per cent of cases in the United States, and makes the point that:

 This is significantly different from the other cases, because removing the preborn child from the mother’s body (for example from the Fallopian tube in the case of an ectopic pregnancy) results from directly intending to save the life of the mother, not from directly intending to take the child’s life.

 You probably wouldn’t have heard about this, but the Presbyterian Church of Victoria recently wrote to The Victorian Premier, Daniel Andrews, and the Minister for Health, Jill Hennessy, outlining their “continued concerns and prayers for both mothers and their babes, including our long-standing opposition to abortion as a solution to unwanted or unhealthy babies.”